ABOUT THE TUSCALOOSA HALF MARATHON

 After this success, the Tuscaloosa Half Marathon was declared an annual event.
 The THM continues to make many improvements, increase participation and has had successful years.
 Since the inaugural race (2013), a total of $226,000 has been donated to benefiting charities!
 ReadBAMARead continues to utilize this money to advocate for children’s literacy in Tuscaloosa County schools.
 The Kiwanis Club of Greater Tuscaloosa took it a step further and now uses their proceeds to benefit children charities in West Alabama.
 Those recipients during the past years have been RISE, Arts ‘n Autism, Thomas Plott Foundation/Cystic Fibrosis Foundation, the Boys and Girls Clubs of West Alabama and SMA.
 Additionally, the Literacy Council of West Alabama was also a beneficiary.
 In 2016, Arts ‘n Autism was added as the 3rd main benefiting partner.

-The 2019 Tuscaloosa Tourism & Sports Half Marathon marks the next chapter in the event’s story.
+The 2019 Tuscaloosa Tourism & Sports Half Marathon marked the next chapter in the event’s story.
 FRESHJUNKIE Racing (FJR), the production company that produced the race in 2015, acquired ownership of the event.
 FJR is committed to keeping this popular race a local favorite as well as regional attraction for runners from all over the Southeast.
 The Kiwanis Club of Greater Tuscaloosa and Art ‘N Autism will remain as charity partners moving forward for future years.

 We invite you to be a part of West Alabama’s premier half marathon race weekend and truly have the opportunity to “Run for a purpose”!